javaplus/PizzaApisKata/README.md

 </details>

-This should create the build project and take you back to the Create pipeline wizard.
+This should create the build project and take you back to the Create pipeline wizard(NOTE:It may take a few seconds).
 Before we continue with the pipeline setup, let's set up our Code Build cache.

 <details>
  <summary>CodeBuild Setup Part 1 Screenshot</summary>
   <img src=/images/CodePipelineBuildSetup3.PNG></img>